AlexRogalskiy/Diffy/docs/user-guide.md

 # User Guide

-This guide will provide you with a brief overview over the most essential parts of the Comparalyzer API.
+This guide will provide you with a brief overview over the most essential parts of the Diffy API.

 ## Comparator